nareshbhatia/movie-magic-ai/apps/movie-magic-chatgpt/README.md

 ![Iteration 4](assets/iteration-4.png)

 This is very close to my manual implementation.
+It's important to note, however, that this achievement primarily addressed the visual aspects of the application.
-Of course, it gets us only the visual look.
-The functionality is still missing, such as fetching data from a server and the filters not working.
-I stopped here with ChatGPT because I had a good idea of its capabilities.
+The functional elements, such as data fetching from a server and implementing working filters, remain to be developed.
+I chose to stop here, as I had already understood ChatGPt's capabilities in front-end development.

 ## ChatGPT – Overall Impressions